swedenconnect/technical-framework/ELN-0606 - Entity Categories for the Swedish eID Framework.md

 **Changes between version 1.5 and version 1.6:**

 - The Service Property Category "scal2" was added to section 3.2.
+- Section 2.5, "eidas-pnr-delivery", was updated to also require attribute release of the `dateOfBirth`-attribute.

 **Changes between version 1.4 and version 1.5:**